Synthetic Shake Shingles

 Synthetic Shake Shingles Installation

 Prestige Roofing and Remodeling will assist you in repairing and replacing your synthetic shake shingles for your home.
-This material consists of wooden split logs and are a combination of rubber and plastic.
+This material consists of wooden split logs and is a combination of rubber and plastic.
 Synthetic shakes are used for not only roofing but for sidings as well.
 Make sure your synthetic shakes are chemically treated so it will last long.
 Want to get started on your synthetic shake shingles in Broken Arrow, OK?
 Call us for more information 918-259-0877.

 A list of some of the best shake shingles are: